TysonTran/LV_Real_Estate/README.md

 As we can see from the visual, Bright Leaf tends to do better when accounting for operating expenses, but is more comparable to each other when only looking at revenue.
 This shows that a high turnover rate hurts investment properties potential because the higher expenses incurred from each turnover.

-### Visualization - Cash on Cash Return from January 2015 - September 2022

-Cash on Cash return is a term mostly used for real estate, but it is similar to looking at how much a stock has grown each year relative to how much you put in.
-This is a good metric to have to be able to compare it to other investments and see if the money could be used better elsewhere.
-For example, the S&P500 has a annual average return of around 9.87% from 2001 through 2021, so we can compare the cash on cash return to that and see how the property is performing.

-<iframe src='./visuals/COC.html' width=1000 height=600 frameBorder=0></iframe>

-We can see that the returns of Bright Leaf has done significantly better than Fort Pike.
-One thing that we can notice from this is that the years of turnover for Fort Pike seem to be hurting the returns even with the higher rent.
-When comparing Fort Pike on the years of turnover to the years of no turnover, the years of no turnover performed better than the years with turnover.

 ### Takeaways
  - High turnover leads to more $ amount spent on maintenance